 The best way to start is to clearly understand your own roles and responsibilities.
 Are you doing email marketing?
 Are you managing social media channels?
-Are you a content creator?
-Or, if you are wearing multiple hats, what marketing tactics do you do?
-What marketing channels are you responsible?
+Perhaps you are a content creator?
+Or, if you are wearing multiple hats, what marketing tactics do you use?
+What marketing channels are you responsible for?

 Next, talk to the sales team to understand their challenges and needs.
 When you ask sales what you can do to better support them, it’s going to be like opening Pandora’s box, they will tell you many, many things that they need your support on.

-You need to categorize and prioritize their requests, then identify the items that you can help within the context of your roles and responsibilities.
+You need to categorize and prioritize their requests, then identify the items that you can help with based on the context of your roles and responsibilities.
 That’s why you need to know your own roles and responsibilities.
 This is especially true in a big company where roles and responsibilities are narrowly defined.
 That’s one way to start: a bottom-up, informal approach.

 Another way is to create a formal request with solid recommendations on what you plan to do after your discovery and research.
 Present it to your management and sales, seek their support and get approval and funding before you start.
 That’s a more formal way to go about it.